grafana/grafana/docs/sources/panels/value-mappings.md

 ### Time series example

 Here's an example showing a Time series visualization with value mappings.
+Value mapping colors are not applied to this visualization, but the display text is shown on the axis.

 ![Value mappings time series example](/static/img/docs/value-mappings/value-mappings-summary-example-8-0.png)